Energetic Stress Styles: What They Are + How They Can Affect Your Love Life

 Rafe is Tonal.
 Esther is Digital.
 The minute they start to disagree, they shift into distinctive energy habits that determine exactly how they will each behave.
 And like most of us, they’ve hooked up with someone who has a different style.
 Consequently, as our conflicts deepen, so do our differences.

 When Rafe and Esther argue, she’ll start collecting “facts” in her closed “digital” world, ticking off all the things Rafe needs to recognize about the situation.
-Rafe, meanwhile, starts interpreting the emotional “tones” between
+Rafe, meanwhile, starts interpreting the emotional “tones” between the lines, thinking he’s heard that she’s lost all feeling for him and wants a divorce.
+He is so wrong, and so is she.

 These are not just psychological differences.